gajus/paddy/README.md

 ### Displaying messages

-You can either check for message presense or you can use template for catching all messages.
+You can either check for message presense or you can use template to catch all messages.

 ```php
 $pigeon->send('a');